MikeRogers0/MikeRogersIO/source/blog/2020-04-02-deploying-ruby-on-rails-in-2020.html.md

 I've had a few side projects that I had running on AWS Lightsail which I deployed with Capistrano in the past.
 It's super nice to run when you only want to run a Rails app for less than $5 a month.
 There are even [GitHub Actions](https://github.com/marketplace/actions/capistrano-deploy) to automate deployments.

 I don't use Capistrano to often any more as it requires setting up & _maintaining_ of servers.
-I really discourage developers from burdening themselves with server maintenance, as it's a large time sink which can be avoided by using a platform which removes this need.
+I really discourage developers from burdening themselves with server administration, as it's a large time sink which can be avoided by using a platform which removes this need.

 ## Cloud 66

 I used Cloud 66 in the past (Both their Maestro & classic Ruby on Rails offerings).
 It's a nice service & being able to connect a codebase, the just deploy it out to your AWS account is enjoyable.

-I did find getting metrics of my application a little tricky and as the cost scales with the amount of server, it can feel very expensive if you're running a few small servers.
+Their classic Ruby on Rails offerings is pretty quick to get going with, but as you scale up in servers will start to feel expensive.
+I'm also a little sceptical what they do to maintain servers.

+I'd suggest only using their Maestro product, as it's a bit like Convox, where they simplify Kubernetes into a single configuration file.

 ## Google App Engine